 Not every itinerary on Kilimanjaro is the same and below are the daily distances on our unique itinerary.
-If you would like to read our Lemosho Route itinerary, then click on the link and learn more.
-We run over 30 trips per year on this route with a 95% percent success rate with our clients.
+Ian has developed our own unique itinerary on the Lemosho Route.
+We run over 30 trips per year on this route with a 95% percent success rate with our clients.100% on most trips.

 We have put over 3,000 people on the summit, mostly via the Lemosho Route over 8 days.
 Eight days on the Lemosho Route gives you the best chance of making the summit of Kilimanjaro.
 Join our expert team of guides, office staff, assistant guides, porters, cooks and tent crew, to get you up the mountain.
 If you want to have the best chance of a safe and successful ascent of Africa’s Highest Peak, then choose Ian Taylor Trekking for your adventure!
 We also have Kilimanjaro’s Number 1 Guide working for us.
 We do not outsource any of our trips and everyone on our team works directly with us, thus giving you the best experience.

 Here are the Daily Distances on the Lemosho Route

 If you are signed up to one of our trips you can get access to our staff 5 days a week prior to the trip.
 You can ask questions about training, gear and ask any questions you may have.
 CONTACT US for further information on our trips.
 Also, if you sign up to our trip, then we will send you a 40+ page Dossier with all the information on your trip!